Home

 The smaller machine of Grant, exhibited 1876

-In 1881, Grant exhibited the calculating machine in his home state at Fourteenth Exhibition of the Massachusetts Charitable Mechanic Association, Boston, 1881, and won a gold medal.
+In 1881, Grant exhibited the calculating machine in his home state at the Fourteenth Exhibition of the Massachusetts Charitable Mechanic Association, Boston, 1881, and won a gold medal.
 The report of the exhibition stated: This calculating machine has now stood the test of practical use, several of the machines having been employed during the past three years.
-It is admirably adapted for an extensive range of computations in multiplication and division, and surpasses all other instruments now used for such computations in respect to simplicity, strength, compactness, durability, cheapness, rapidity and accuracy of operation
+It is admirably adapted for an extensive range of computations in multiplication and division and surpasses all other instruments now used for such computations with respect to simplicity, strength, compactness, durability, cheapness, rapidity, and accuracy of operation

 Grant